The best things to do in Saint Lucia

 You’re on holiday.
 In the Caribbean.
 Sip on an umbrella garnished rum punch at Malgretoute Beach or try a ‘Coco Loco’ (strong rum in a fresh coconut) served by the locals in Marigot Bay.
 Afterwards, indulge in the islands cuisine, from seafood to traditional dishes such as Callaloo soup.

-We’ve put together a ‘Best places to eat in St Lucia‘ guide to help you decide where to go.
+We’ve put together a ‘Best places to eat in Saint Lucia‘ guide to help you decide where to go.

 JJ's Restaurant and Bar, Marigot Bay